simondotm/nx-firebase/README.md

 Supports:

-- Typescript Firebase functions
+- Typescript Firebase functions as Nx applications
 - Single or multiple Firebase projects in one Nx workspace
-- Firebase applications in app subdirectories
 - Use of shared Nx buildable libraries in Firebase functions
 - Nx provides automatic dependency checking for builds
-- Building functions with `tsc` `--watch` mode
+- Building & serving functions with watch mode
 - Firebase Emulators
 - Convenience Nx `getconfig` target to fetch remote firebase functions configuration variables to local `.runtimeconfig.json` file
 - Convenience Nx `deploy`, `emulate`, and `serve` targets for functions